Walkthrough a garden center and you’ll find all kinds of hanging baskets.

 Mix your own by combining equal amounts of sand, garden loam, and leaf mold.

-Ceropegias woodii and debilis are vines grow to perfection in a suspended container.
+Ceropegias woodii and debilis are vines that grow to perfection in a suspended container.
 They will thrive in a cool to warm, shady to sunny window sill.

-In other words, they’re easy to grow, likable and attractive.
+In other words, they’re easy to grow, likable, and attractive.
 Plant them in humusy soil.
 You may know woodii as the rosary vine.

-Its mosaic-patterned, green and silver, heart-shaped leaves are strung in pairs along a brownish red, string-size stem.
+Its mosaic-patterned, green, and silver, heart-shaped leaves are strung in pairs along a brownish red, string-size stem.

 Debilis has rosy-backed, green leaves, so slender you may miss them!
-If the stems grow too long, lasso them up, over and around the basket.
+If the stems grow too long, lasso them up, over, and around the basket.